COVID-19 Vaccinations

 All people aged 5 years and over are recommended to receive a primary course (the first 2 doses) of a COVID-19 vaccine.
 Children aged from 6 months to 4 years who have risk factors1 for severe COVID-19 should receive a 3-dose primary course from their GP.

-Who should receive booster doses of COVID-19 vaccine?
+Who should receive booster doses of COVID-19 vaccine, and when?

 The Australian Government Department of Health and Aged Care updates its advice on who should receive a booster dose, and when they should receive a booster dose from time to time.
 This advice can be found here, and currently states: